BWF World Tour Finals: PV Sindhu's Title Defence Ends After Loss to Chen Yu Fei

 Sindhu lost to world number 2 Chen 22-20 16-21 12-21 in an encounter that lasted 1 hour and 12 minutes.
 Akane Yamaguchi beat He Bing Jiao 25-27 21-10 21-13 in the other match of the group, thus ending Sindhu's chances of making it to the semi-finals.
 Sindhu had won the 2018 edition.

+Sindhu had lost 21-18, 18-21, 8-21 to Akane Yamaguchi in her first group match on Wednesday.
+Chen, on the other hand, had defeated beat He Bing Jiao 21-9, 21-18 in her first match.
+With two wins each from two, Chen and Yamaguchi qualified from Group A in the women's singles at BWF World Tour Finals.

-The Indian shuttler was under pressure from the start, as Sindu made a couple of unforced errors.
+On Thursday, the Indian shuttler was under pressure from the start as Sindu made a couple of unforced errors.
 That meant she was playing catchup for the rest of the first game, with Chen getting an 11-8 lead at the break.

 From then on, Sindhu forced her comeback and won the game 22-20 with some excellent strokeplay and precise netplay.